≪ Go to our review of Stroller & Car Seat Combos

 Britax Click & Go Recall Notice

 Britax issued a recall for the Click & Go car seat adapters that come standard with the Britax B-Agile 3 and Britax B-Agile Double strollers.
 The strollers are safe to use, but the car seat attachment adapters that work with the Click & Go infant car seats are not (prior to 2017).
 The adapters can disconnect from the stroller, creating a fall hazard.
-Consumers should dispose of the adapters immediately and request a remedy kit from Britax.
+Consumers should dispose of the adapters right away and contact Britax for a remedy kit.
 For more information about this recall, and to see if your stroller is affected, please visit the Britax Safety Recall page.

 Britax is currently redesigning the majority of their infant car seat adapters including those for Chicco, Peg Perego, and Graco brands.
-The only adapters currently available include those for the Britax infant car seat and the Britax Infant Car Seat Adapters for Cybex, Nuna, Maxi Cosi.
+Adapters that are currently available include those for the Britax infant car seat and the Britax Infant Car Seat Adapters for Cybex, Nuna, Maxi Cosi.
 Other adapters will be available sometime in 2018.
 Because Britax has not given a release date for these adapters, we do not think parents should purchase the B-Agile with the intent of using it as a travel system with the Chicco or Peg Pergo brands.

 This chart includes the overall scores for each combination tested in this review including the B-Agile (in blue).